Are Bon Voyage Teachers Certified? Why is this important?

 What is your withdrawal and refund policy

-- We do not allow withdrawal with a refund past one week before the semester begins.
+- We do not allow withdrawal with a refund past one week (7 days) before the semester begins.
 The reason for this is that we prepay all of our licensing and technology fees from outside vendors for EACH student for the semester.
+Once students have access to the course, there is no way we can guarantee that the materials will not be used without copyright permission.
 In addition, we often have waiting lists for our courses and it is hard for students to come in after the start of the semester so when a student withdraws, it takes the place of a student who could have come in on the waiting list.

 - We have a strict “no-refund” policy.
 Our policies and procedures are in place to protect our school, our teachers, our methods, and our materials which is necessary in order for us to operate.
 This applies to charter school funds as well.